 - Film Critic: Mayfly emergers are often stuck in the film making them easy prey for hungry trout.

-Dry Fly BWO Patterns:
+Blue Wing Olive Dry Fly Patterns:

 - 401k Baetis: Tied by friend Matt Pederson this fly is great for selective fish.
 A high vis wing along with CDC and hackle to keep the fly riding low in the water but still propped up on the surface.
 If you find rising trout on BWO’s definitely try this pattern.